-This is a comprehensive overview over cloud identity and access management.
+This is a comprehensive overview of cloud identity and access management.

 If you work as an Enterprise Architect, in a Cloud Foundation Team, in DevOps - or you're just interested in cloud identity and access management - this post is for you.